ukatc/camera-calibration/README.md

 ## Usage

-The package exposes a set of methods for correcting camera distortion in images and pixel coordinates, as well as converting pixel coordinates to real world units.
+The package exposes a set of methods for correcting camera distortion in images and pixel coordinates, as well as projecting points in the image to coordinates on the plane of the calibration images used.

-These methods all require a calibration configuration object be passed in.
+The correction methods all require a calibration configuration object, and an indicator of the corrections to be performed, be passed in.
-This configuration object can either have its attributes set directly, or via the various `populate_*()` methods on the object, using a set of known reference points, or an image they can be detected in.
+The configuration object can either have its attributes set directly, or via the various `populate_*()` methods on the object using a known reference grid or an image that one can be detected in.

 ```python
 import camera_calibration as calib